The narrative describes a market the metrics do not yet reflect.

 Should I scope down the narrative or rebuild the metrics?

 Both.
-The diagnostic surfaces which deck claims can be supported with current metrics and which need to be re-scoped.
+The marketing audit surfaces which deck claims can be supported with current metrics and which need to be re-scoped.
 Some claims survive; others get re-framed as forward-looking.

 72 hours.
-Stan Consulting reads the deck and the underlying metrics, identifies the narrative-metric gaps, writes the rework plan.
+Stan Consulting checks the deck and the underlying metrics, identifies the narrative-metric gaps, writes the rework plan.

 Can I run this before the term sheet stage?